domenicquirl/comprehensive-rust/src/methods-and-traits/exercise.md

 However, the `StderrLogger` given below logs all messages, regardless of verbosity.
-Your task is to write a `VerbosityFilter` type that will ignore messages above a maximum verbosity.
+Your task is to write a `VerbosityFilter` type that will ignore messages above a given maximum verbosity.

 This is a common pattern: a struct wrapping a trait implementation and implementing that same trait, adding behavior in the process.
 What other kinds